mitoNGS/MToolBox_snakemake/doc/run-the-pipeline.rst

 .. code-block:: bash

-    export PATH=/path/to/MToolBox/dir/:$PATH

     MToolBox-<wrapper> <snakemake arguments>

-*E.g.* if you want to run the MToolBox-variant-calling wrapper and print the commands it will execute, you can run
+*E.g.* if you want to run the :code:`MToolBox-variant-calling` wrapper and print the commands it will execute, you can run

 .. code-block:: bash

-    export PATH=/path/to/MToolBox/dir/:$PATH

     MToolBox-variant-calling -p